drfleming0227/Redfish-Tools/odata-csdl-validator/README.md

 % python3 odata_validator.py ../../Redfish/test_metadata
 ```

-In this example, the **OData CSDL validator** parses and validates that the metadata in the files in the `/Redfish/test_metadata` input directory conforms to OData V4.0.
+In this example, the **OData CSDL validator** parses and validates that the metadata in the files in the `/Redfish/test_metadata` input directory conform to OData V4.0.

 ### URL of an XML metadata file